Vanishing of cohomology and property (T) for groups acting on weighted simplicial complexes: Introduction

 \section{Introduction}

 For a finite graph $L$ with a set of vertices $V_{L}$, the Laplacian of the graph $\Delta^+$ is an operator on the space of real valued functions on $V_{L}$ which is defined as where $m(v)$ is the valance of $v$ and $u\sim v$ means that there is an edge connecting $u$ and $v$.
 The Laplacian is a positive operator and we denote by $\lambda(L)$ its smallest positive eigenvalue.
-One can generalize the definition of the Laplacian in two ways - first one can put weights on the edges and second one can generalize the definition the Laplacian will be defined for a simplicial complex $X$ of any dimension.
+One can generalize the definition of the Laplacian in two ways - first, one can put weights on the edges and second, one can generalize the definition so the Laplacian will be defined for a simplicial complex $X$ of any dimension.
 For such a complex the (weighted) Laplacian is again a positive operator and we denote by $\lambda(X)$ its smallest positive eigenvalue.

-Ballmann and \'{S}wiatkowski in \cite{BS} and independently \.{Z}uk's in \cite{Zuk} gave criteria for the vanishing of cohomologies of a group $\Gamma$ acting on a simplicial complex $X$, by considering the values of $\lambda$ for the links of $X$ (in both cases, the authors were relaying on the previous work of Garland \cite{Gar}). \\ In \cite{DJ1} the above results were generalized by Dymara and Januszkiewicz to a more general setting in which $\Gamma$ isn't necessarily discrete but just locally compact and unimodular. \\ The case which maybe hold the most interest in the vanishing of the first cohomology, because this is equivalent to property (T). \\ In this paper, we shall generalize the criterion given in \cite{BS} to a criterion for weighted Laplacian and in this slightly more general setting we will prove new vanishing of cohomology results.
-Our results are not new only in the weighted setting, but are also in the setting given in \cite{BS}.
+Ballmann and \'{S}wiatkowski in \cite{BS} and independently \.{Z}uk's in \cite{Zuk} gave criteria for the vanishing of cohomologies of a group $\Gamma$ acting on a simplicial complex $X$, by considering the values of $\lambda$ for the links of $X$ (in both cases, the authors were relaying on the previous work of Garland \cite{Gar}). \\ In \cite{DJ1} the above results were generalized by Dymara and Januszkiewicz to a more general setting in which $\Gamma$ isn't necessarily discrete but just locally compact and unimodular. \\ The case which is maybe the most interesting is the vanishing of the first cohomology, because this is equivalent to property (T). \\ In this paper, we shall generalize the criterion given in \cite{BS} to a criterion for weighted Laplacian and in this slightly more general setting we will prove new vanishing of cohomology results (including the fulfilment of property (T)).
+Our results are new not only in the weighted setting, but are also in the setting given in \cite{BS}.
 Namely (in the setting of \cite{BS}), we will prove the following theorem: